sophiamitchellette/3601-S16-lab3_angular/LABTASKS.md

 - As before, use TDD for all the helper functions (you may reuse the tests from the previous lab).
 Now they will all be located in public (client-side).
 No need to modify karma files since it's already testing client-side javascript.
 - Use different color for displaying the GPA, depending on whether it is below 2.0, between 2.0 and 3.0, and 3.0 and above.
 Use your own CSS or bootstrap.
 - Perform simple data validation (add the corresponding function to the controller) so that invalid entries (invalid grades or wrong number of credits) are not added to the model.
 An error message needs to be displayed to the user).

+##### When you're done with the lab, take a look at your test coverage report and make a note here about what pieces of code are covered well, what isn't, and why this is the case.